Family Transition Training

 - High School Is a Big Thing (PDF, 2 pages, 2014).
 Two-page flyer on preparing for an IEP meeting about transition from high school, from the NH Parent Information Center.

-- Players of the Game is the eighth lesson in Transition Tennessee’s Developing a High-Quality Transition Plan video course.
+- Players of the Game is the eighth lesson in Transition Tennessee’s Addressing Transition in the IEP video course.
 It is about 20 minutes long.
 There is also a video gallery of short videos of the different players explaining their roles.

 - Transition… Getting from Here to There (PDF, 42 pages, 2005), developed by the NH area agencies that serve people with developmental disabilities.